South Punjab Province movement: Geography

 The Saraikistan Qaumi Council demanded the creation of a province by merging 24 districts in South Punjab and 2 districts in Khyber Pakhtunkhwa (Dera Ismail Khan and Tank districts).
 It has also been proposed to create instead two provinces in South Punjab.

 The main political parties PTI, PPP, and PML(N) have differences in the geography of the proposed province.
-The PPP supports the formation of the South province by merging 15 districts of Punjab and as well as Dera Ismail Khan and Tank districts of Khyber Pakhtunkhwa.
+The PPP has supported the formation of the South province by merging 15 districts of Punjab and as well as Dera Ismail Khan and Tank districts of Khyber Pakhtunkhwa.
 The PTI supports the formation of the South Punjab province by merging 13 districts of South Punjab only.
 The PML(N) does not much support the division of Punjab into two separate provinces, but rather three.

-Proposed administration divisions
+Proposed divisions

 The administrative divisions of the current secretariat: